SimonCharvat/FB-Chat-Analysis/README.md

 # 📊 FB Chat Analysis

 A Python project that analyzes Facebook chat data to generate insightful statistics and visualizations.
 Includes a simple Flask web app for browsing and searching chat messages.
+Ideal for group chats.

 ---